Pathoschild/smapi-mod-dump/source/~Pathoschild/Automate/docs/technical.md

 ```

 Next, let's create a factory which returns the new machine.
 This example assumes you've added an
-in-game object with ID 2000 that you want to automate.
+in-game object with ID `Example.ModId_Transmuter` that you want to automate.

 ```c#
 using Microsoft.Xna.Framework;